SKachurin/digital-inheritance/README.md

-# Digital Inheritance
+# The Digital Heir

 [Link to prototype](https://thedigitalheir.com)

-## Introducing Our “Digital Inheritance” Service
+## Introducing “The Digital Heir” Service
 Our service provides a seamless, secure, and discreet way to ensure your most valuable digital assets and sensitive information are passed on to the right person, exactly when they need it—without ever revealing any details until the time is right.

 ---